RealAtix/OSRS-World-Tracker/README.md

 Info
 -------------------------

-At the moment you can only update the table by clicking the update button (will be changed in next release(s))

-Sort by clicking on the columns
+You can set the update timer every x seconds and also manually refresh Sort by clicking on the columns

 Download